Film Employees Federation of Kerala

 The Film Employees Federation of Kerala (FEFKA), is an Indian organisation for directors, associates, and assistants in the Malayalam film industry in southern India.

 History

 The Film Employees Federation of Kerala (FEFKA) was formed on 25 April 1993.

 In February 2018 FEFKA established its a women's wing, chaired by Bhagyalakshmi.
 It is described as a platform where concerns of women technicians can be voiced, with the women's wing acting as arbitrators to sort them out.

-In April 2025, Khalid Rahman and Ashraf Hamza were suspended from FEFKA over a drug case by the president of the union.